mindspore-ai/docs/docs/mindelec/docs/source_en/time_domain_maxwell.md

 ### Creating a Dataset

-In addition to loading dataset files in different formats, MindElec also supports online generation of sample datasets.
+In addition to loading dataset files in different formats, MindSpore Elec also supports online generation of sample datasets.
 The Geometry module allows you to create simple geometry, then create complex geometry through logical operations among the simple geometry, and implement sampling within the geometry and on the boundaries.

 We implement uniform sampling inside the rectangular computational domain and implement encrypted sampling near the point source and then use it as a separate training dataset.
 To create a dataset required for training, five samplings need to be implemented: samplings on the rectangular domain constrained by the control equation and on internal points near the source region; samplings on the rectangular domain constrained by the initial condition and on internal points near the source region; boundary sampling on rectangular domain controlled by boundary conditions.
 The integration of spatial and temporal sampling data constitutes a training sample.